A photo of a server rack with many servers.

 06:08:19 127.0.0.1 GET /img13.jpg 200

-Example of a log file of a web server indicating which files were accessed when and from which address.
+An example of a log file of a web server indicating which files were accessed when and from which address.

-There are many well-known tradeoffs between these storage models.
+There are many well-known trade-offs between these storage models.
 For example:

 • Both relation and document storage requires a certain amount of planning and preparation to organize and structure data and require APIs to write and access data, whereas it is easy to simply append data to files in an unstructured format.
 Both relational and document databases can organize the internal data storage to facilitate efficient retrieval; with suitable indexes it is possible to look up specific data quickly without reading the entire database.